nudoru/App-Framework/README.md

 window.MyApp = Nori.create();
 ```

-### You need to create a module for the main view
- ... [steps later] ... and make the object:
+### You need to create a module for the main view and make the object:
 ```javascript
 var appView = Nori.extend(require('myviewmodule.id'), require('Nori.View'));
 ```